ibm-cloud-docs/power-iaas/importing-boot-image.md

       - **Anti-affinity**: Identifies one or more storage pools that you want to exclude. {{site.data.keyword.powerSys_notm}} does not consider the excluded storage pools when placing boot volumes.
 The pools to exclude are identified based on existing VSIs or storage volumes in your account.
 When you select this option, {{site.data.keyword.powerSys_notm}} excludes the storage pools where the anti-affinity objects exist when it creates the custom image storage volumes.
 If you use VSIs as the anti-affinity objects, {{site.data.keyword.powerSys_notm}} excludes the storage pools based on the boot volume of each VSI.

 9. Click **Import image**.

+   Large boot images might take longer to import.
+You might experience a delay before you receive a confirmation message.
+   {: note}

 The new boot image is listed on the **Boot images** page.